crate/cloud-tutorials/docs/edge.rst

 steps will be explained below.

 ..
 NOTE::
-    A special note about bare metal Kubernetes clusters.
-CrateDB Edge should work on any bare metal cluster, but the CrateDB instances running within require a load balancer for outside access.
+    A special note about bare metal Kubernetes clusters: CrateDB Edge should work on any bare metal cluster, but the CrateDB instances running within require a load balancer for outside access.
 If you do not have a load balancer (for example `MetalLB`_), you can still access the CrateDB